Ujusophy/consize/docs/index.md

 # <span class="consize-gradient">Welcome to</span> Consize Documentation

-Learn how to use consize to analyzes your infrastructure, identifies optimization opportunities, and you apply safer changes with built-in guardrails without turning cost optimization into a production risk.
+Learn how to use consize to analyze your infrastructure, identify optimization opportunities, and apply safer changes with built-in guardrails without turning cost optimization into a production risk.

 <div class="consize-hero__actions" markdown>
 [Get started](getting-started/get-started.md){ .md-button .md-button--primary }